DrAdriano/DrAdriano/README.md

 ### Sobre mim

 Sou formado em Física  pela Universidade Estadual de Londrina, trabalho como professor e estou buscando meu espaço na tecnologia.
-Acima de tudo, sou apaixonado pela sensação de aprender algo novo.
+Sou apaixonado pela sensação de aprender algo novo e resolver problemas.

 ### About me

-I have a degree in Physics from the State University of Londrina, I work as a teacher and I am looking for an opportunity in technology.
-Above all, I am passionate for learning new things.
+I have a degree in Physics from the State University of Londrina, I work as a teacher and I am looking for my space in technology.
+I am passionate about learning new things and solving problems.

 Although my repositories are in Portuguese, I provide a brief description in English in each 'README'.